Safeguarding Your Cloud

 Q.: What is a Cloud Security Posture Management (CSPM) platform, and how does it aid in managing security controls?

-A.: A CSPM platform is a comprehensive tool designed to oversee and enforce security controls across a cloud environment.
+A.: A CSPM platform is a tool designed to oversee and enforce security controls across a cloud environment.
 It offers benefits like centralized visibility, automation of security checks, and simplified management.
 Some advanced CSPMs, like Cyscale, consolidate security controls from various cloud providers, making it easier to manage multi-cloud infrastructures.

 Question 9.